griddles/vortexVideo/README.md

  - Someone who knows how to use databases (SQL/SQLite?
 I've never used databases before)
  - Art Designers

+lol github thinks i wrote a bunch of this in Hack, whatever that is.
+I think its a version of PHP, so i guess it thinks my normal PHP is Hack.

 ---

 ### Who am I?